Expediting quantum state transfer through the long-range extended XY model: Less time to achieve quantum advantage through long-range interactions

-It is obvious that if one increases \(z\) values, \(t_q\) starts depending on \(\alpha\) more crucially.
-For moderate \(z (\sim N/2)\), two observations emerge -- (1) the region in the \((\lambda,g)\)-plane which is good for obtaining low \(t_q\) with \(z=2\) remains the same when \(\alpha \in [2, 3]\).
-(2) For \(\alpha<2\), \(|g|>1\) irrespective of the anisotropy parameters turn out to be appropriate for obtaining minimum time for quantum advantage.
+{ Let us first concentrate on moderate values of \(z (\sim N/2)\).
+In this case, two observations emerge.
+First, when \(\alpha \in [2, 3]\), there exists a region in the \((\lambda,g)\)-plane which provides low \(t_q\) values, independent of \(z\).
+Second, for \(\alpha<2\), parameter regimes with \(|g|>1\) emerge as optimal for minimizing the time required to achieve quantum advantage, largely independent of the anisotropy parameters (see the second column of Fig. \ref{fig:all_z_alpha_t_q}).
+Moreover, these trends clearly distinguish the regimes \(\alpha >2\) and \(\alpha \leq 2\), emphasizing the different roles played by long-range interactions determining \(t_q\).

-In the case of \(z = N-1\), although the choices of \(\lambda\) and \(g\) values do not vary much with \(z\sim N/2\), \(t_q\) here fluctuates with \(\alpha\) and, in general, \(t_q\) increases.
-This can be due to the fact that the entanglement length of the ground state in the quasi long-range regimes is same as that obtained with short-range interactions although when \(\alpha <1\), entanglement length scales in a different manner \cite{GaneshDebasisLR}.
+In the extreme connectivity limit, \(z = N-1\), although the choices of \(\lambda\) and \(g\) values do not vary much as observed for \(z\sim N/2\), \(t_q\) here fluctuates with \(\alpha\), thereby exhibiting pronounced sensitivity to the fall-off rate \(\alpha\).
+Specifically, \(t_q\) increases sharply when \(\alpha <2\) while for \(\alpha >2\), it remains essentially unchanged for all values of \(z\) (see the third column of Fig. \ref{fig:all_z_alpha_t_q}).
+This behavior can be attributed to the properties of the ground state entanglement in variable-range interacting systems.
+In particular, in the quasi long-range regimes \((1 < \alpha\leq 2)\), the entanglement length is comparable to that of short-range interacting systems while when \(\alpha <1\), it exhibits a qualitatively different scaling behavior~\cite{GaneshDebasisLR}.